 Students receiving fellowships, scholarships, and PAships are responsible for UW–Madison segregated fees both years.

 UW-Madison Library Resources

 The Graduate School’s External Fellowship Database is a searchable database of external funding opportunities for graduate students.
 Students can filter their searches by disciplinary division and/or demographics.
 If you receive an fellowship offer from outside of UW-Madison, it is important to read the university policy on external fellowships.

 Various UW–Madison departments, schools, and units employ graduate students as teaching, project, and research assistants.
 Most graduate assistantships are posted on the Student Job Center, and the La Follette School encourages students to check these listings frequently.
 Application and award processes vary by program.
-Assistantships with a 33.4 percent appointment include tuition remission, low-cost health insurance, and a stipend.
-In academic year 2021-22, 66% of La Follette School students held an assistantship or fellowship with tuition remission.
-Nearly half of those appointments were within the La Follette School.
+Assistantships with a 33.4 percent appointment typically include tuition remission, low-cost health insurance, and a stipend.
+In academic year 2022-23, 74% of La Follette School students held an assistantship or fellowship with tuition remission.

 The following academic departments and research centers have employed La Follette School students as project and research assistants.